swcarpentry/shell-novice/_episodes/04-pipefilter.md

 - "`*` matches zero or more characters in a filename, so `*.txt` matches all files ending in `.txt`."
 - "`?` matches any single character in a filename, so `?.txt` matches `a.txt` but not `any.txt`."
 - "`command > file` redirects a command's output to a file."
+- "`command | tee file` directs a command's output to the screen and a file simultaneously."
 - "`first | second` is a pipeline: the output of the first command is used as the input to the second."
 - "The best way to use the shell is to use pipes to combine simple single-purpose programs (filters)."
 ---